TwilightZebby/WelcomeEditor/README.md

 > Someone in the [Discord Admins Server](https://dis.gd/dac-faq) really wants Discord to un-deprecate the Welcome Screen feature and allow it to be editible/toggleable in-client again - and brought up a really good use-case/point for why when I discussed this with them.
 >
 > Afterwards, it got me thinking and I decided to make this App for that purpose, since the Welcome Screen is still editible & toggleable via the public API. :)

+## Why does this App have no green online indicator for it on the Member List sidebar?
+> All HTTP-only Apps are displayed like that in Discord.
+It is still online and functional!

+## Do you have a support Server for this App?
+> Officially, no.
+>
+> Though I guess if you have queries or support requests, you can either make a Issue/Discussion here on this GitHub repostiory, or join either of my two Servers (namely, my support Server for my HomeCord App, or my personal Server).